Maksim2498/poms/server/docs/api-schema.md

 This document contains detailed description on all supported API methods and their format.

+## Authoriztion

+Almost all API methods require `Authorization` header to be set but when `logic.allowAnonymousAccess` configuration option is set to `true` all `GET`-methods (except [`/anonymous-access-allowed`](#is-anonymous-access-allowed)) doesn't require it anymore.
+When `Authorization` header is required for `GET`-methods it must contain user's `access-token`.

 ## Error Handling

 If server gets invalid request it sends `4xx` error to client.
 If something unexpected happends on the server side it sends `5xx` error.
-Else, if user send's structurally valid but logically invalid data (e.g. invalid login and password combination) server send's back a `200` code with JSON body of following the structure:
+Else, if user sends structurally valid but logically invalid data (e.g. invalid login and password combination) server send's back a `200` code with JSON body of the following structure:

 ```ts
 {